Millennials: mystery or marvellous?

 They are constantly overwhelmed with information, blasting at them from all directions so they need to be able to determine what is worthy of their time immediately.
 Essentially, you have a micro second to grab their attention and let them know what you need to because you may not be able to keep it.
 There are a lot of things competing for their previous time and attention.

-Given this time limit, it’s important that content specifically for millennials is designed to be read within seconds (not minutes!) and is entertaining and has a strong storytelling component.
+Given this time limit, it’s important that website writing specifically for millennials is designed to be read within seconds (not minutes!) and is entertaining and has a strong storytelling component.
 The same techniques that you would apply to writing a webisode or sitcom would apply for millennial content.

 And if your first sentence and headline aren’t pure, unadulterated magic you’ve already lost them.